 North Avenue is a crucial corridor for parents and students traveling to and from neighborhood and magnet schools in Burlington.
-We ask for your patience and feedback as we test the new lane configuration while schools are in session.
 If parents, students, staff, and/or administrators have any feedback on the pilot project or would like to learn more, please contact DPW.

-- Additional green-time has been added to North Avenue signals north of Shore Road to help with morning rush hour.
+- Fall 2016: Additional green-time has been added to North Avenue signals north of Shore Road to help with morning rush hour.

-- In response to concerns for bicycles riding in the wrong direction, "Wrong Way, Ride With Traffic Signs" have been installed along North Avenue.
+- Summer 2016: In response to concerns for bicycles riding in the wrong direction, "Wrong Way, Ride With Traffic Signs" have been installed along North Avenue.

-- In response to concerns for motorcycles crossing the scarified pavement, warning signs have been ordered and will be installed as soon as they arrive.
+- Fall 2016: In response to concerns for motorcycles crossing the scarified pavement, warning signs have been ordered and will be installed as soon as they arrive.